monicaydavis/First-Project/README.md

 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

-Point has similar loan parameters and fees, with Points fees being on the higher side, and customer rating being on the lower side.
+According to LenderEdu.com Home Equity Sharing lender comparison page, Point has similar loan parameters and fees, with Points fees being on the higher side, and customer rating being on the lower side.
 Point does not have a discernible edge on its direct competitors but has an edge on traditional lenders.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-Points main technology is an algorithm(s), that allows them to estimate the appreciation of homes over the course of 30 years.
+Points main "technology is an algorithm(s)" according to LenderEdu.com, that allows them to estimate the appreciation of homes over the course of 30 years.

 ## Landscape: